-He matched her pound for pound her entire pregnancy and seemed proud of that fact.
-Even kept a paper in her chart to record it all from visit to visit.
+He matched her pound for pound throughout her pregnancy and took pride in that fact—even kept his own paper in her chart to record it every visit.
 When she experienced nausea and heartburn, he likewise complained of digestive upsets.
 “I wish men could be pregnant,” he confided in me one day, a wistful glint in his eye.
 “Imagine it—feeling life growing inside of your body like that.”
 He’d get a faraway look on his face and heave a big sigh.

 Michael was Irish—passionate to the bone and madly in love with his wife.
 He’d bring her breakfast in bed most mornings.
 Take her for walks by the river in the evenings.
-Sing Irish ballads at night to her and the “wee one”, and massage her feet.
+Sing Irish ballads at night to her and the “wee one.”
+Massage her feet.

 He never missed a prenatal visit.
-Peels of laughter would fill the exam room till she peed her pants and then they would laugh even more.
-Usually other members of their close family or friends would also come and pile in, everyone talking over each other, all wanting a feel of the babe and to hear the heartbeat.
+They would laugh uproariously to the point where she would pee her pants, and then they would laugh even more.
+Usually, other members of their close family or friends would also fill the exam room, everyone talking over each other, all wanting a feel of the babe and to hear the heartbeat.

 Her labor puttered through the afternoon.
 Candles were burning and Christmas lights twinkled on the tree.
 Spirits were high.
 More guests arrived towards evening.
 The place overflowed onto the front porch where the men gathered, their breath visible in the frosty air, their hands warmed by their mugs of steaming hot tea and whiskey.

-I sat quietly with the mother, watching her as she began to tuck in, quiet and focused.
-Her contractions intensified and she got down to serious work, seemingly oblivious to the swarm and buzz of the people gathered around her.
+I sat quietly with the mother, watching her as she tucked in, quiet and focused.
+Her contractions intensified, and she got down to serious work, seemingly oblivious to the swarm and buzz of the people gathered around her.

 It was a girl.
-She was gathered up into the arms of her beaming parents and later passed around to each member of her boisterous, loving, extended family—each welcoming her and imparting a little blessing.
+Her beaming parents gathered their daughter into their arms and later passed her around to every member of her boisterous, loving, extended family—each welcoming her and imparting a little blessing.